 Documentation of AGRA Watch Research

-En Français: L’homme derrière le rideau: L’influence de la Fondation Gates sur le Sommet des Nations Unies sur les systèmes alimentaires 2020 PDF
+En Français: L’homme derrière le rideau: L’influence de la Fondation Gates sur le Sommet des Nations Unies sur les systèmes alimentaires 2020 PDF (5 pages)

 Wageningen University and Research Foundation and the Gates Foundation: A Case Study 2016 PDF